 - 10 Hurricane ties

 - Pre-built double wood lockable storage shed doors

 - 4 Wood stakes

 Create the Outer Perimeter of the Floor Frame

-Double up two opposing sides of the floor frame with a two-by-eight at each side.
+Double up two opposing sides of the floor frame with two 2-by-8 boards cut to fit inside the frame at each side.
 These act as rim joists to strengthen the two ends of the frame that will carry the weight of the inner joists.
 Nail into place with the 2 1/2-inch nails.

 Joists will extend from one rim joist to the opposite rim joist.
-Mark six locations on each rim joist at 16 inches on-center and install joist hangers at each spot with the 1 1/2-inch nails.
-Insert six of the pressure-treated two-by-eights into the joist hangers and secure with 1 1/2 nails.
+Mark five locations on each rim joist at 16 inches on-center.
+Install joist hangers at each spot with the 1 1/2-inch nails.
+Insert six of the pressure-treated 2-by-8 boards into the joist hangers and secure with 1 1/2-inch nails.